Review of DivorceCare® Divorce Recovery Groups:

 .

 Pro #9: The curriculum is attractive and inviting from a graphic design standpoint, and the video production quality is very good.
-To their credit, when it comes to legal issues, the hosts do encourage you to ask the court for your half of the assets, or whatever your state’s guidelines are.
+To their credit, when it comes to legal issues, the hosts encourage you to ask the court for your half of the assets, or whatever your state’s guidelines are.

 .